$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Results

-In the results obtained, a variation in the maximum intensity of the signal as a function of the radial position can be observed, but the dependency of the peak angle, which corresponds to the size of the ring, shows a stronger relation with jet energy position.
-When the jet is inserted with a large positive $R$ offset, the perturbation created is already closer to the freeze-out surface.
-Since the velocity gradients induced by the jet will be greater at the insertion time and decrease with its evolution, such conditions will generate larger signals.
-Also, the size of the ring, i.e. the angle that corresponds to the signal maximum, will be smaller for a shorter evolution time due to the shorter time available for the vorticity ring to expand in the medium.
-In the case where the jet insertion was done with a negative $R$ offset, the dynamics that generate the observed signal are similar to the case with a positive $R$ offset.
-However, due to the fact that the jet energy travels in a direction that opposes the system expansion, the velocity gradients created are higher and will ultimately reach the freeze-out surface in a region behind the jet.
-In addition to that interpretation, Fig.~\ref{fig:position_scan_40_50} (left) shows a different behavior in comparing the magnitudes of the results obtained for $R=+4$ fm and $R=+2$ fm.
+The results obtained in Figs.~\ref{fig:position_scan_0_5} and \ref{fig:position_scan_40_50} show two noteworthy features as follows.
+First, the maximum values of $\mathcal{R}^{J}_{\Lambda}$ increase with the $R$ distances of the energy-momentum deposition.
+Secondly, the distance between the peak angle, which characterizes the size of the ring, shows a stronger dependence on the positions of the jet energy deposition.
+When the jet is inserted with a large $R$ and points outward to the center, the perturbation is already closer to the freeze-out surface.
+The velocity gradients induced by the jet are the largest at their insertion times and decrease with the hydrodynamic evolution.
+The size of the ring, characterized by the angular distance between the two maxima in the ring observable, is smaller for a shorter evolution time because of the shorter time available for the vorticity ring to expand in the medium.
+Now, in the case where the jet insertion was done propagating toward the center, the dynamics that generate the observed signal are similar to the previous case.
+However, due to the fact that the jet energy travels in a direction that opposes the system expansion, the induced velocity gradients are much larger.
+They will dominate the signal contribution despite the longer evolution time.
+For this case, the velocity gradients will reach the freeze-out surface with a greater contribution in a region behind the jet, which can be seen in the peak angles that are close to $(\phi-\phi_J)=\pi$ or $-\pi$.
+In addition to that interpretation, the left panel of Fig.~\ref{fig:position_scan_40_50} shows a different behavior in comparing the magnitudes of the results obtained for $R=4$ fm and $R=2$ fm.
 For that comparison, it is important to consider the amount of matter that will hydrodynamically interact to form the vorticity ring.
-As in peripheral events the background decreases in magnitude and dimension, when the jet is inserted in a position that is very close to the boundaries of the system it is expected that the interaction of the thermalized jet with that region of the fluid to be small, which consequently affects the formation of the vorticity ring and decreases the vorticity field created.
+As in peripheral events when the jet is inserted in a position that is very close to the boundaries of the system, it is expected that the interaction of the thermalized jet with that region of the fluid to be small, which consequently affects the formation of the vorticity ring and decreases the vorticity field created.